Collecting guide: Sèvres porcelain

 Porcelain was developed in China around 2,000 years ago but the recipe was a closely guarded secret.
 It was not until the early 18th century that Johann Friedrich Böttger discovered the magic formula for making true hard-paste porcelain, and in 1710 the Meissen factory was established.

 Although the first ‘true’ porcelain in Europe was made by Böttger in Germany, the French were swift to follow the lead from Dresden.
 Soft paste porcelain was produced at Chantilly, St Cloud and at Vincennes from 1738.

 From the beginning the Vincennes factory enjoyed a privileged status as Manufacture royale among the porcelain factories, with royal patronage and financial support from King Louis XV and Madame de Pompadour.

 Some of the early French porcelain had an imitative nature.
 The above Vincennes pot and cover emulates the shape and decoration of early Meissen pieces painted with harbour scenes.
 However, Sèvres quickly began to distance itself from its German competitor, and by the 1750s had developed forms and decoration uniquely its own.

 Some of the first pieces produced were small tea and coffee wares with coloured grounds and gilding.
 The early ‘bleu lapis’ ground is particularly distinctive, with a beautiful wash-like or ‘mottled’ quality.
-These pieces, such as the one above, have an elegant simplicity and the cartouches are often painted or gilded with birds in flight.
+The factory also was well-known for its brilliant bleu céleste ground colour, as seen on the sugar-bowl above, which was introduced at the manufactory in 1753.
+It was one of the costliest colours to produce, and Louis XV famously ordered an entire service in the colour soon after its development.

 Know your marks